dapr/java-sdk/examples/src/main/java/io/dapr/examples/invoke/grpc/README.md

 }
 ```

 First, it creates an instance of `DaprClient` via `DaprClientBuilder`.
 The protocol used by DaprClient can be set with the JVM's system property `dapr.grpc.enabled` or environment variable `DAPR_GRPC_ENABLED`.
 If both are not set, the default is to use HTTP.
-The HTTP and GRPC ports used by Dapr's sidecar are automatically chosen and exported as environment variables: `DAPR_HTTP_PORT` and `DAPR_GRPC_PORT`.
+The HTTP and GRPC ports used by Dapr's sidecar are automatically chosen and exported as environment variables to the app: `DAPR_HTTP_PORT` and `DAPR_GRPC_PORT`.
 Dapr's Java SDK references these environment variables when communicating to Dapr's sidecar.

 Finally, it will go through in an infinite loop and invoke the `say` method every second.
 Notice the use of `block()` on the return from `invokeService` - it is required to actually make the service invocation via a [Mono](https://projectreactor.io/docs/core/release/api/reactor/core/publisher/Mono.html) object.